 When using the RDP protocol, this module allows extracting cookies, which are used for session identification and management, before making a load balancing decision.

-When building from the source code, this module isn't built by default; it should be enabled with the --with-stream_rdp_preread_module build option.
+When building from the source code, the module must be enabled with the --with-stream_rdp_preread_module build option.
 In packages and images from our repos, the module is included in the build.

 Binding to the Cookie-Issuing Server